tdowrick/ScouseTom/Methods_System_Characterisation_Resistor_phantom__.md

 Each of the modes of operation previously described have been used in experimental settings.

 ### Time difference - NEED MORE INFO HERE NOISE ETC
-During the baseline recording, before haemorrhage onset, voltages changes of 200\mu V \pm 51\mu V (n=7) were observed.
-Over the 10 minute injection period, changes of 20.6mV \pm 5.4mV occured, with a further increase of 2.2mV \pm 1.4mV over the remainin measurement time.
+During the baseline period before haemorrhage onset, voltages changes of 200\mu V \pm 51\mu V (n=7) were observed \ref{FigureStroke}.
+Over the 10 minute injection period, changes of 20.6mV \pm 5.4mV occured, with a further increase of 2.2mV \pm 1.4mV over the remaining measurement time.
+The time course of the impedance change was consistent with the injection period of the blood into the brain.
+EIT images were produced using a 0th order Tikhonov algorithm on a 4 million element mesh of a generic rat skull.

 ### Triggered